This website uses cookies

 Česky

-Since 1996, the Uranium Mining and Uranium Processing Plant (o. z.
-TÚU) in Stráž pod Ralskem has been carrying out mining activities - the liquidation of deep and chemical (i.e. underground leaching of uranium through drilling from the surface) uranium mining.
+Since 1996, the branch Stráž (formerly branch Těžba a úprava uranu) in Stráž pod Ralskem has been carrying out mining activities – the liquidation of deep and chemical (i.e. underground leaching of uranium through drilling from the surface) uranium mining.

-The obliteration of the consequences of deep and chemical uranium mining in the Českolipsko region is the end of more than 30 years of uranium mining, which significantly affected the landscape in this area by building plants and equipment for mining and processing uranium ore, which affected groundwater and also affected employment in the region and thus thousands of human destinies.
+The obliteration of the consequences of deep and chemical uranium mining in the Českolipsko region is the end of more than thirty years of uranium mining, which has significantly affected the landscape in this area through the construction of plants and equipment for mining and processing uranium ore, which has affected groundwater and also affected employment in the region and thus thousands of human lives.

 Underground and chemical mining reached its peak in the 1970s and early 1980s.